ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/pipeline.md

     !!!
 Tip
         Save parameters when done with entry by clicking on blue `SAVE` box before moving onto step 4.
 If blue `SAVE` box doesn't appear (is greyed out) delete extra blank parameters you may have accidentally added with the `-`.

-4. Add workspace to `producing-clean-image` task
+4. Add workspace to `clean-image` task

     Save current pipeline edit and switch to `YAML` from pipeline menu.

     ![Switch to yaml](../images/Part1/SwitchYaml.png)

-    !!! info "Why are we editing yaml directly?"
+    !!! info "Why are you editing yaml directly?"
-        `Workspaces` are more versatile than traditional `PipelineResources` which is why we are using them.
-However, as the transition to workspaces continues, the OpenShift Pipeline Builder doesn't support editing the `Workspace` mapping from a pipeline to a task via the Builder UI so we have to do it directly in the yaml for now.
+        `Workspaces` are more versatile than traditional `PipelineResources` which is why you are using them.
+However, as the transition to workspaces continues, the OpenShift Pipeline Builder doesn't support editing the `Workspace` mapping from a pipeline to a task via the Builder UI so you have to do it directly in the yaml for now.

-    Find the `producing-clean-image-task` and add the following workspace definition:
+    Find the `clean-image-task` and add the following workspace definition:

     ``` yaml
           workspaces: